Interleukin-2 (Proleukin®, IL-2, Aldesleukin)

 Classification: Biologic Response Modifier

-About Interleukin-2 (Proleukin®, IL-2, Aldesleukin)
+About: Interleukin-2 (Proleukin®, IL-2, Aldesleukin)

 How to Take Interleukin-2

 Interleukin-2 can interact with many different medications.
 Be sure to tell your healthcare provider about all medications and supplements you take.
 This medication should not be used in people with abnormal cardiac (heart) or pulmonary (lung) function.
 Your provider may perform testing prior to starting this medication to be sure your function is normal.
+If you are having an imaging test (like an MRI) that uses contrast dye, tell your care team that you are being treated with or have been treated with Interleukin-2 in the past.

 Possible Side Effects of Interleukin-2